colyseus/docs/docs/arena/getting-started/managing-application.md

 List of your active game servers and services on your Arena Cloud application.
 You can find logs and restart individual services from this interface.

 ### Upgrade Plan
 This option allow you to upgrade/downgrade your Arena Cloud hosting plan.
-You changes are applied immediately and may effect currently in-progress game session.
+Your changes are applied immediately and may effect a currently in-progress game session.

 ![App Button](../../images/upgrade-dialog.jpg)

 ### Restart App
-Will restarted hard all Colyseus Servers and auto-scalers.
-It won't restart your Load Balancers or Git Sync service.
+This will hard restart all Colyseus Servers and auto-scalers.
+It will not restart your Load Balancers or Git Sync service.
 This will end all game sessions and break existing player connections.

 ### Delete Application
-This will permanently remove you Arena Cloud Application and all associated deployments.
-If you have done this in error and would like to recover your delete application please reach out to our support team.
+This will permanently remove your Arena Cloud Application and all associated deployments.
+If you have done this in error and would like to recover your deleted application please reach out to our support team.

 ## Migrate Application To Another Region